 - 3. If shielded cable is used, earth (ground) the shield at the field enclosure only.
 Do not ground the shield at the transmitter. - 4.
 Plug unused conduit connection with the 1/2 NPT, PG 13.5, or M20 metal plug provided (or equivalent).
-To maintain specified explosionproof and dust-ignitionproof protection, plug must engage a minimum of five full threads for 1/2 NPT connections; seven full threads for M20 and PG 13.5 connections.
+To maintain specified explosionproof and dust-ignitionproof protection, plug must engage a minimum of five full threads.

-Figure 26.
+Figure 12.
 Typical Transmitter Wiring to an I/A Series System

 5. Connect an earth (ground) wire to the earth terminal in accordance with local practice.
-Ground terminal is shown in Figure 22.
+Ground terminal is shown in Figure 8.